Tag Editor

 Track Title, Subtitle, Album Artist, Album, Artist, Composer, Performer, Genre, Comment, Beats Per Minute, Podcast, Compilation, Disc Number, Track Number, Track Total, Rating, Year

 To access all available tags, scroll to the bottom of the screen and tap the Show Extended Tags option.
-This will switch the editor to extended mode, allowing you to edit over 120 metadata fields, including MusicBrainz Tags, Lyrics, Advisory Ratings, and more.
+This will switch the editor to extended mode, allowing you to edit over 120 metadata fields, including MusicBrainz Tags, Lyrics, Advisory Ratings, replay-gain values, sort orders, podcast metadata, and more.
+Use Settings → Audio tags editor → Buttons on the main screen to permanently toggle Show Extended Tags so it’s always on.

 Batch Mode